Events & What's on

 The staff got together with the Volunteer Hub and recorded themselves singing, instrument playing and the patient singing his favourite song.
 This way the patient's next care providers could actually hear the strategy that was used to help him de-stress.

 This is just one great example of the Quality Improvement (QI) work that's being worked on here in NHS Lothian.
 To find out more about QI click here

 Royal Edinburgh Hospital, Mackinnon House, 2nd floor, Annie Altschul room.
 To celebrate the first year of the Quality Improvement Prgramme and to hear about the way Quality Improvement processes are used in Mental Health, Psychological Therapies & CAMHS.
 Click here to view and download the presentations.

-Jason Leitch visited the new Royal Edinburgh Building on the 12th of October.
-He visited Balcares and Cannan wards to see and hear firsthand about the clinical and improvement work being done in the hospital.
+Watch the video to hear Jane Cheeseman talk about quality improvement in Mental Health as well as direct feedback from Jason Leitch, Nation Clinical Director for Patient Safety in Scotland.
+Jason visited the new Royal Edinburgh Building on the 12th of October.
+He visited Balcarres and Caanan wards to see and hear firsthand about the clinical and improvement work being done in the hospital.
 He met staff from a variety of disciplines.
 Hear his impressions on the work he saw here: